nieksand/rootfind/README.md

 ...

 # References
+The Numerical Recipes book covers both implementation and methodology for root-finding in depth:

+William H. Press, Saul A. Teukolsky, William T. Vetterling, and Brian P.
+Flannery.
+2007.
+Numerical Recipes 3rd Edition: The Art of Scientific Computing (3 ed.).
+Cambridge University Press, New York, NY, USA.

+This is a top resource for practioners.
+However, the code examples are encumbered by copyright so the Rust rootfind library steers clear of NR's implementations.

-A reasonable introduction to root finding can be found in:
+Another reasonable introduction to root finding can be found in:

 Recktenwald, G. W. (2000).
 Numerical methods with MATLAB: implementations and applications.
 Upper Saddle River, NJ: Prentice Hall.

-The Wikipedia page on "Root-finding algorithm" is also a good overview.
-The quality of various algorithm-specific pages varies dramatically.
+Wikipedia's "Root-finding algorithm" page provides a high-level overview of root-finding techniques, but it lacks the guidance and detail for practioners.
+The algorithm specific pages are also worth looking at.

 I have also found both the C++ Boost and Gnu Scientific Library root-finding implementations and documentation to be quite helpful.

-The Numerical Recipes book covers implementation in detail and is available to read online, but the implementations are encumbered by copyright.

 # Author
 This was written by Niek Sanders (niek.sanders@gmail.com).